 Best Travel Purse for International Travel

-Comparison Chart – Best Travel Purse 2017
+Our Choices for Best Travel Purse 2017

-There are two comparison charts below, for each category of travel purse.
+There are two charts below, for each category of travel purse.
 I’ve evaluated smaller, mini-type shoulder bags, and larger day bags.
 If you’re like me, you don’t like to carry a lot of things and have a heavy bag to lug around, so the smaller sizes will be best for you.
 But if you do want to carry a lot of things, be able to stuff a laptop, water bottle, rain jacket, etc into the bag, then the larger size is for you.
 More on the choices after the charts…

 Large travel purses